resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Now we've replicated the steps Anna had to undertake in order to run the upgrade on her machine.

 `apt-get` is the front end for a program called a package manager.
-Its rather like the appstore on your phone, and allows you to add, remove, and update applications.
+Its rather like the appstore on your phone, and allows you to add, remove, and upgrade applications.

 When you are finished working on your virtual machine, do the following: